ShobaS/Daily-Log/log.md

 Day 72:
 Tried to setup postgres db and work on it.
 Have to look in the code about how its configured and need to work on the same.

+Day 73:
+Have seen videos in angular for work.
+Need to understand the concepts better and also to continue with drum machine and journal.